YOM streams any Linux-compiled game to any browser. No app stores, no downloads, no device requirements. Players click a link and play.

 | Web Integration | Custom UI, multi-stream pages, web-to-game commands | ~1 hour | JS embed script |

-| UE5 SDK | Responsive HUDs, game-to-web events, multiplayer, wallet features | 1–3 days | Yes (optional) |
+| UE5 SDK | Responsive HUDs, game-to-web events, multiplayer, wallet features | 1 to 3 days | Yes (optional) |

-Quick Start — Stream Any Game
+Quick Start: Stream Any Game

 Upload your compiled Linux binary and embed a single iframe.
-YOM’s universal streamer handles everything else — WebRTC, input, video, audio.
+YOM’s universal streamer handles everything else: WebRTC, input, video, audio.
 No changes to your game code.

 Best for: Demos, showcases, single-player experiences, rapid prototyping.

-Web Integration — Custom Portals
+Web Integration: Custom Portals

 Use the YOM embed script (yom-embed.js) to build custom game portals with multiple streams, dynamic layouts, web-to-game communication, and branded onboarding flows.